 How to better manage deliveries with a package room

 Whether it’s efficient or not, you probably have some process in place to accept and store your residents’ packages.
 Maybe you have a front desk attendant who accepts and sorts daily deliveries.
 Or maybe you just let the delivery person leave packages in an unlocked vestibule.
-Perhaps you’re trying to decide between a package locker and a package room.
+You might even be trying to decide between a package locker and a package room.
 Regardless of your building’s current procedure, replacing it with a package room will improve the process.

 Here are six ways a package room facilitates streamlined deliveries at multifamily buildings: